 During this afternoon of practice and reflection, we’ll explore how we, as practitioners, can relate to technology in a sane way and use mindfulness to preserve a most precious resource: our attention.

 Online registration for our programs is available until 12 noon of the last business day prior to the day of the event (e.g. online registration for a Monday program ends at 12 noon on the prior Friday).
 There is an additional $5 fee for registering at the door.
 If you can’t attend an event you registered for, please see our Cancellation Policy.

 Visit our Online Bulletin Board for Ride Sharing to find or offer a ride.

 Volunteer/Work Exchange opportunities, as well as full or partial Scholarships, may be available for this program.
 For more information, please contact the Volunteer Coordinator at email@example.com.

 Even if you have been to Spirit Rock before, please review our Non-Residential Programs FAQ for useful information about what to wear, what to bring, how to get here, and more.

 Matthew Brensilver, PhD

-Randima (Randy) Fernando is a Co-Founder and COO at the Center for Humane Technology, which is dedicated to realigning technology with humanity’s best interests.
+Randima (Randy) Fernando is a Co-Founder and Executive Director at the Center for Humane Technology, which is dedicated to realigning technology with humanity’s best interests.
 For 7 years he was Executive Director at Mindful Schools, a nonprofit that has brought mindfulness training to millions of children and tens of thousands of educators worldwide.
-Prior to that, Randy ran several award-winning projects over 7 years at NVIDIA, including authoring three books on real-time computer graphics.
+Prior to that, Randy ran several award-winning projects over 7 years at NVIDIA, including authoring three books on advanced 3D graphics.
 He has been a dedicated Buddhist practitioner for many years.
 He has taught a daylong Spirit Rock with Matthew Brensilver: “Technology as an Existential Threat to Mindfulness”.